-2. Explicit Is Always Better Than Implicit
+1. Explicit Is Always Better Than Implicit

-Entity name must explicitly tell what it does and what side effects to expect while using it.
+Entity name must explicitly tell what the entity does and what side effects to expect while using it.

 '''

 // Cancels an order

 order.canceled = true;

 '''

 It's unobvious that a state field might be set, and that this operation will cancel the order.